Skip to content

 Your registration for producer responsibility

-Non-confirmation or approval of reported quantities leads to a deletion in the producer register.
+Non-confirmation or approval of reported quantities leads to a inactivation in the producer register.
 In such case it is no longer legal to place your cars and other in-scope products on the market in Denmark.

-If you are deleted because of non-compliance with your duty to report and you wish to re-register, you must contact DPA.
+If you are inactivated because of non-compliance with your duty to report and you wish to re-register, you must contact DPA.
 The re-registration will trigger a new registration fee and you will have to complete your reporting.

 End-of-life vehicles